 New Experiences

 The reason people visit other countries on holiday is to gain new experiences from the culture on offer.
 If this is something that appeals to you, working and living abroad may be a life-changing opportunity you don’t want to miss out on.
-You will gain knowledge from different working practices that you could take back to your own country.
-There will also be the chance to explore the place you are living in, take part in local customs, try new foods, and enjoy a different style of living.
+You will gain knowledge from various working practices that you can apply in your own country.
+There will also be the opportunity to explore the place you are living in, participate in local customs, try new foods, and experience a different style of living.

 Learning a new language

-English isn’t the only language in the world, though it is spoken in many foreign countries.
+English isn’t the only language in the world, although it is spoken in many countries worldwide.
 However, you can’t guarantee that everybody will speak your lingo so you should make an effort to learn the languages predominant in the country you intend to work.
-This will make your life much easier when you arrive, as you will need to communicate with your colleagues, as well as the local populace.
-This will take effort on your part, but you will improve your employability in the long term and learn something new to boot.
+This will make your life much easier upon arrival, as you will need to communicate with your colleagues and the local population.
+This will require effort on your part, but you will ultimately enhance your employability and gain new knowledge in the process.

 Foreign currencies

 You may be able to earn more money in your job when working away from home.
-If you are currently deciding on a possible destination for employment, we recommend you use this currency converter to help you understand how the value of your money will change in another country.
+Suppose you are currently considering a potential destination for employment.
+In that case, we recommend using this currency converter to help you understand how the value of your money will change in another country.
 If you are driven by money, it makes sense to go where you are likely to earn more.
-Of course, the value will revert back to your current currency if you return home, but you may be able to make a substantial difference to your bank balance in the meantime.
+Of course, the value will revert to your current currency if you return home, but you may be able to make a substantial difference to your bank balance in the meantime.

 Meet new people

 By moving abroad, you will automatically expand your social circle.
-You will understandably be overwhelmed at first by the sea of new faces that surround you, but provided you have bothered to learn the language, you will strike up new personal and professional relationships.
+You will understandably be overwhelmed at first by the sea of new faces that surround you.
+Still, provided you have taken the effort to learn the language, you will establish new personal and professional relationships.
 As in most social situations, it will take time to get yourself known, but you won’t always be a stranger in a strange land if you take the time to meet the people around you.
 You will gain some valuable life and work lessons as a result.

 Are you dragged down by long hours, with little time to relax and enjoy life?
-Then moving to another country may be just what you need.
-There are countries that may have a better work-life balance than your own, with shorter working weeks, and a better priority for personal and family time.
+Then, moving to another country may be just what you need.
+Some countries may offer a better work-life balance than your own, with shorter working weeks and a greater emphasis on personal and family time.
 Life is too short to always be at work, so escape the daily grind by taking time to enjoy life’s other pleasures by choosing the right place to live.

 “A good resume will not only get you noticed, but it can also get you that